 What Makes India So Freaking Hot?

-There are a lot of logical reasons that explain the growing heat of the Indian weather.
-However, I would like to mention the most fundamental causes that are often talked about by scientists.
+There are numerous logical explanations for the increasing heat in Indian weather.
+However, I’d like to focus on the most fundamental causes that scientists frequently discuss.

 Industrial Revolution – As India’s trying to compete with China for being a giant global hub for the manufacturing sector, forest land acquisition & the pollution caused by large-scale industrial construction have increased in the last several years.